The Omega Man: Plot

-On another day, the Family finally captures Neville.
-After a summary trial, he is found guilty of heresy by the Family's leader, Jonathan Matthias, a former news anchorman.
-Neville is sentenced to death and nearly burned at the stake tied to a large wooden wheel representing modern technology in Dodger Stadium.
-He is rescued by Lisa, the woman he had earlier dismissed as a hallucination, and Dutch, a former medical student.
-Lisa and Dutch are part of a group of survivors, none of whom exceeds the age of 30.
-Although their youth has given them some resistance to the disease, they are still vulnerable to it and will eventually succumb to it.
-Neville realizes that salvaging humanity would take years, as he will need a considerable amount of time to duplicate the original vaccine.
-He believes extending his immunity to others may be possible by creating a serum from his own blood.
+The Family finally captures Neville who find him guilty of heresy in a show trial held by the Family's leader, former television news anchor Jonathan Matthias.
+Neville is sentenced to be burned at the stake in Dodger Stadium.
+He's rescued by Lisa, the woman he had earlier dismissed as a hallucination, and Dutch, a former medical student.
+Lisa and Dutch are part of a group of survivors holed-up at a former radio transmitter in the Hollywood Hills.
+All are younger than 30 years old.
+Their youthful resistance to the disease will not prevent their eventual death by it.
+Neville concludes that salvaging humanity is possible but it will take years to duplicate his successful vaccine.
+In the short term he plans to extend his immunity with serum from his own blood.